 What’s Behind the Black Window Trend

 Homeowners and builders are choosing black windows when designing eye-catching rooms or beautiful homes.
 The black window trend may feel new and fresh.
 But like many design movements, it’s actually a revival of an older trend.
 Black windows were first seen when steel and aluminum were popular window materials in the early 20th century.
-They’ve experienced a resurgence for and are some of the trendiest products because:
+They’ve experienced a resurgence and are some of the trendiest products because:

 - Black is sleek.
 Simple black lines establish a dramatic look for your home.
 Black-framed exterior windows, front doors and sliding doors are trendsetting thanks to their versatility.
 Regardless of the house, they can offer a current touch to your home.
 Black trim windows can contrast current design with a strong attachment to the outdoors, subtly combining outdoor and indoor feels.

 - Black frames expansive glass with clean lines.
 Homeowners are looking for more simplicity in home design.
 Distinct edges and defined lines fit the bill.
 Rooms with black windows make a frame to incorporate the view into your homes with large, non-obtrusive windows and lift-and-slide patio doors.
 The result: clean sightlines, dramatic scenery, more natural light and a stylish look that is often more budget-friendly than you’d expect.

 - Black window trim provides dramatic contrast.
 When a black window interior is matched with neutral walls or black exterior is complemented with white trim, a home suddenly takes on a distinct contrasting look that draws in the eye without overtaking the design.

 - Black is modern but timeless.
 There’s a reason that the look of a “little black dress” never goes out of style.
 No matter what styles come and go, a clean black line can create a subtle, but dramatic impact.
-Whether it’s painted wood, aluminum or fiberglass window frames, the understated element of a black window frame will continue to be modern and timeless for years to come.
+Whether it’s painted wood, vinyl or fiberglass window frames, the understated element of a black window frame will continue to be modern and timeless for years to come.

 Black Windows Go With Any Exterior Color Palette